CDLMarkus/QuantyFey/tutorial/tutorial.md

 #### **Weighted Bracketing**

-This module builds a separate regression model for **each injection**, based on its position between two calibration blocks.
-Weights are calculated using either a linear model, or if technical replicates are present, non-linear models.
+This module builds a separate **regression model for each injection**, based on its position between two calibration blocks.
+The weight assigned to each calibration point is determined by the selected model type:
+- In the **linear model**, weights increase or decrease **linearly** across the injection sequence.
+- In the **non-linear models** (requires technical replicates over the sequence), a model is fitted to their intensities over the measurement sequence.
+The **derivative** of this model is then used to define how the weights change across the sequence.

 **Settings**:
 - **Model Type**
--   `linear` - linear weight increase/decrease
+  - `linear` - linear weight increase/decrease (*does not require QC samples*)
   - `non-linear` - use of technical replicates.
     - loess: adjustable **span width**
     - spline: adjustable **degree**

-This module calculates a regression model for every single injection between two calibration blocks, by decreasing the weight of the injection block at the beginning and increasing the weight of the calibration block at the end.
-By default, a linear model is used to determine the weights for each injection.
-Alternatively, if QC samples were injected, non-linear function can be used (loess, or spline) and the derivatives from injection to injections are used to determine the change in the weight of the regression model.

-Settings:
-Model:
-- linear:
-- non-linear: using QC-samples or other technical replicates
--   file for model:
--   Model:
-  - loess
-  -   Span width
-  - spline
-  -   degree
+!(Overview of weighted brackting in QuantyFey)[images/weighted_bracketing.png]

+> **Note**:
+> Weights using the linear model are just increasing/decreasing weights from one to the next calibration block.
+They dont require QC injections
+> Non-linear models require QC samples.

-### **Quantitation**
+### **Quantification**

-This tab facilitates the quantification of the selected transition.
-Key parameters and settings can be adjusted on the left panel.
+The **Quantification** tab is where the actual quantification of the selected transition takes place.
+The left panel allows configuration of key model parameters, while the main area provides tools for visualization, diagnostics, and results review.

 #### **Parameters**

 ![Overview **Quantitation Parameters**](images/compound_quantification_quantification_parameters.png)

-- **Regression Model**: Currently linear and quadratic models are implemented.
+- **Regression Model**: Choose between `linear` and `quadratic` regression models.
-- **Limit of Quantification (LLOQ)**: Defines the lower quantification limit.
-Defaults to the smallest calibration standard value but can be adjusted.
-This setting will not interact with the plot, however it is used to define the threshold by where concentrations should still be reported in the output.
+- **Limit of Quantification (LLOQ)**: Defines the lower reporting threshold for concentration values.
+    - Defaults to the lowest calibration standard.
+    - Does not affect the plot, but any value below the LLOQ will be marked as "< LLOQ" in the output.
 - **Weighting Method**: Specifies the regression weighting:
-    - **1/x**: Weight = 1 / Concentration.
+    - `1/x`: Weight = 1 / Concentration.
-    - **1/x2**: Weight = 1 / Concentration².
+    - `1/x2`: Weight = 1 / Concentration².
-    - **1/y**: Weight = 1 / PeakArea
+    - `1/y`: Weight = 1 / PeakArea
-    - **1/y2**: Weight = 1 / PeakArea²
+    - `1/y2`: Weight = 1 / PeakArea²
-    - **1/x force 0**: Weight = 1 / Concentration and goes through 0|0
+    - `1/x force 0`: Weight = 1 / Concentration and goes through 0|0
-    - **1/y force 0**: Weight = 1 / PeakArea and goes through 0|0
+    - `1/y force 0`: Weight = 1 / PeakArea and goes through 0|0
-    - **None**: No weighting applied.
+    - `None`: No weighting applied.
+      > **Note**:
-    - **Note**: Values with PeakArea = 0 will automatically hava a weight of 0 and will not be included in the regression.
+      > Values with PeakArea = 0 will automatically hava a weight of 0 and will not be included in the regression.
 - **Quantitation Method**: Selects the quantification approach:
-    - **IS Correction**: Internal standard correction.
-    - **Drift Correction**: Statistical drift correction.
-    - **Bracketing**: Bracketing-based quantification.
-    - **Default**: Calibration function only.
+    - `IS Correction`: One calibration function over all calibration blocks using IS ratios
+    - `Drift Correction`: One calibration function over all calibration blocks using drift corrected peak areas.
+    - `Custom Bracketing`: Individual calibration function assigned to each sample block.
+    - `Weighted Bracketing`: Individual calibration function for all injection weighted according to the position in the sequence.
+    - `Default Bracketing`: One regression function over all calibration blocks.
 - **Show Samples**: Toggles sample visibility in plots.

-If **Bracketing** is used for quantification the following settings will appear:
+##### Bracketing specific settings
+(Visible only if Custom or Weighted Bracketing is selected as the quantitation method)
-- **Block to Visualize**: Specifies the block for visualization during bracketing.
-Ignored for other quantitation methods.
+- **Block to Visualize**: Select which classification block to display in the plot.
+   **Note**: in Weighted Bracketing, each sample is treated as its own block.
-- **Apply Cal Levels to All**: Applies calibration levels across all blocks (for bracketing).
+- **Apply Cal Levels to All**: Apply the currently selected calibration level settings to **all blocks**.
-    - **Note**: if one calibration standard was removed, clicking will remove all standards of this level from the model.
+  > **Note**: If a calibration level has been removed in one block, this action will remove that level across all blocks.
-- **Apply LLOQ to All**: Applies the LLOQ across all samples (for bracketing).
+- **Apply LLOQ to All**: Applies the defined LLOQ settings to all blocks.

 An automatic optimization Button allows the user to do a generic optimization of the regression model.
 - **Optimize Model**: Automates model optimization:
     - Removes higher standards for quadratic models if samples are lower.
     - Removes lower standards if accuracy falls outside 70–130% and samples are higher.
     - Selects linear or quadratic models based on a lack-of-fit test.

-**Note** that this is not valid for every single transition, and can also fail if the data has poor quality!
+> **Note**: Optimization may fail or produce poor fits for low-quality data.
+Always verify the model manually before saving.

 ![Optimization Process Flowchart](images/flowchart.png)